umccr/agha-data-validation-pipeline/README.md

     - Manifest file event, would trigger `folder-lock` lambda and `manifest_processor` lambda.
     - All events, would trigger `s3_event_recorder` lambda
 - **folder_lock**:
     - Would lock/unlock directory to prevent modification at the submission.
     - UseCases (Must be triggered from other lambda):
         - Triggering lock when data is fully completed
         - Triggering unlock when validation detects any failure
 - **notification** - would send messages via email/slack with the given payload.
 - **manifest_processor:** Would do a quick validation from the manifest received.
 The lambda would update dynamodb from the manifest.txt content for easy access via DynamoDb.
 In general, the lambda would do the following:
     - Add manifest data (agha_study_id and checksum) to DynamoDB
     - Check if all data in manifest exist
-    - Check if the same eTag has existed (warn and pause if exist)
+    - Check if the same eTag has existed (error returned if exist)
     - Check if the manifest has complete/correct data/format
     - Trigger `notification` lambda for the validation result
     - If enabled, trigger `file_validation_manager` lambda to create batch job for the files.
-    - Trigger `folder_lock` lambda to unlock submission if manifest validation failed.
+    - Trigger `folder_lock` lambda to unlock submission if manifest validation failed or any file duplication.
 - **s3_event_recorder** - Would record s3 event and update Dynamodb accordingly.
 This give ease of access to lookup from DynamoDb than opening individual files.
     - Record file properties across all bucket. (such as filetype, filesize, filename)
     - Record the content of the data in the result bucket.(such as results from validation).
 - **file_validation_manager** - This will trigger validation batch job.
 This will take data from the manifest record